 The prophecy of El Coco lives on today – at every BACARDÍ site around the world, there are palms planted to represent El Coco.
 Next time you visit Casa BACARDÍ in Puerto Rico, aka the ‘Cathedral of Rum’ and the largest premium rum distillery in the world, why not enjoy a Mojito under the palms as you soak up the history of the Bacardí family!

 THE BAT, BY REQUEST

 It was Don Facundo’s wife, Doña Amalia, who suggested the bat as BACARDÍ rum’s now iconic logo.
-Discovered at the distillery, she recognised bats as a good omen.
+Discovered at the distillery, she recognized bats as a good omen.
 Why?
 Well, bats represented both good health, fortune and family unity in Spain, Don Facundo’s homeland.
 And to the Taíno, Cuba’s native people, the bat represented the keeper of all cultural goods.

 Both to celebrate Don Facundo’s Spanish heritage and his dream in Cuba, Doña Amalia suggested the bat as the symbol of BACARDÍ.
-Without realising it, this turned out to be a stroke of genius.
-Many people at this time in Cuba were unable to read or write, so the bat became an iconic and recognisable symbol when people began asking for ‘El Ron del Muriciélago’ aka ‘The Rum of the Bat’.
+Without realizing it, this turned out to be a stroke of genius.
+Many people at this time in Cuba were unable to read or write, so the bat became an iconic and recognizable symbol when people began asking for ‘El Ron del Muriciélago’ aka ‘The Rum of the Bat’.